Kanak0202/Travelite/README.md

 * Sentiment Analyzer: Travelite processes your reviews and judges your sentiment so to showcase valuable insights for a destination.
 * Currency Converter: Travelite provides you with a currency converter to make your foreign trip planning easier.
 * Trip Planning: Discover and plan your next adventure by reading authentic reviews from the Travelite community.
+* Personalized Profiles: Travelite provides every reviewer their personalized profile and showcases their stats like number of reviews added, number of views gained and the amount of people they helped.

 ![travelite landing](https://github.com/Kanak0202/Travelite/assets/95582926/b86241e9-acdb-4dbf-b7a7-86595728ca8f)